itsutose/hello-world/README.md

 # hello-world
-the first repository as practical one
+the first repository as practical one.
 I have not use github, so this is my first time to use Github.